concord-consortium/codap-plugin-api/README.md

 ```

 The deadline applies to each request separately, so a helper that chains several can take a multiple
+of it. `createCollectionFromAttribute` is the case to know about: when it has to find an unused name
-of it. `createCollectionFromAttribute`, which issues up to three requests in sequence, is the
+for the new collection it searches for one suffix at a time, up to 104 requests in sequence, so its
-practical case.
+worst case is that multiple of the deadline.
+That worst case needs a document already holding a
+hundred similarly-named collections; the ordinary path is four requests.

 ### Exceptions thrown by your callback